zhenjiao/openlocTest/loc/de/articles/resource-group-overview.md

 For template schemas, see [Azure Resource Manager Schemas](https://github.com/Azure/azure-resource-manager-schemas).

-For information about using a template for deployment, see [Deploy an application with Azure Resource Manager template](azure-portal/resource-group-template-deploy.md) und [Deploy a complex application predictably in Azure](app-service-web/app-service-deploy-complex-application-predictably.md).
+For information about using a template for deployment, see [Deploy an application with Azure Resource Manager template](azure-portal/resource-group-template-deploy.md) and [Deploy a complex application predictably in Azure](app-service-web/app-service-deploy-complex-application-predictably.md).

 ## Tags